If you're considering using minoxidil with dermaroller to stimulate hair growth, you're probably also wondering if it's worth the investment.

 How to use a dermaroller with minoxidil?

-Here are six steps you can take to ensure your minoxidil dermarolling experience:
+Here are six detailed steps you can take to ensure your minoxidil dermarolling experience:

 - Make sure that your scalp is clean and dry.